harvestdp/rancher-on-eks/README.md

 # rancher-on-eks

+**This is presented for example only, please take and re-use.**
-This is not a module that is being maintained.
+**This is not a module that is being maintained.**
+**There might be some security to revise with this project, it has been used only as a proof-of-concept.**

 Terraform-based project to provision an EKS cluster (with a single Managed Node Group) and bootstrap Rancher 2.5.x

-This is presented for example only, please take and re-use.

 # Introduction
 With Rancher 2.5.x it is possible to use EKS for cluster hosting Rancher.
 I couldn't find any examples of how to do this (Nov 2020) so I created this project to get it going.